Slow-moving Tourist Arrested on Rental ScooterNO CONVICTION!

 A Key West vacationer had too much fun in the sun after a family reunion on his rented motor scooter.
-At 4:50 a.m., police pulled over a driver cruising 15 mph in a 35 mph zone and causing a traffic back-up on the beach streets.
+At 4:50 a.m., police pulled over a driver cruising 15 mph in a 35 mph zone, which was causing a traffic back-up on the beach streets.
 Police observed a lost vacationer, smelling of alcohol and having difficulty standing.
-The Defendant refused sobriety testing, and was then arrested and charged with Reckless Driving Second Offense and Refusal to Submit Breath Test.
+The Defendant refused sobriety testing and was then arrested and charged with Reckless Driving Second Offense and Refusal to Submit Breath Test.

-RESULT: Attorney Musca successfully negotiated terms with the State Attorney under nearly impossible circumstances, and was able to obtain a DISMISSAL of the Reckless Driving Second Offense charge and NO FORMAL FINDING OF GUILT on the Refusal to Submit to Breathalyzer charge.
+RESULT: The Musca Law Defense Attorney successfully negotiated terms with the State Attorney under nearly impossible circumstances, and was able to obtain a DISMISSAL of the Reckless Driving Second Offense charge and a NO FORMAL FINDING OF GUILT on the Refusal to Submit to Breathalyzer charge!